The Morning Rundown: Beto enters 2020 fray, FAA grounds jets & Pi Day

 - Mark Zuckerberg's vision for the future may mean more Facebook in more parts of your life.

-- New evidence of racial basis is found in 100 million police traffic stops, according to a Stanford University study.
+- New evidence of racial bias is found in 100 million police traffic stops, according to a Stanford University study.

 - Millions are in the path of a bomb cyclone as a major winter storm slams the central U.S.